What Does It Mean When a Rabbit Crosses Your Path?

 “Wow Lianne, your breadth and depth of knowledge of the metaphysical (and all that entails) is extraordinary.
 I’ve done my fair share of reading and research over the course of my adult life, but do not profess to have such a broad scope of information and understanding as you.”

-I’m so glad someone noticed!
-Because I AM NOT THAT SMART!
+I’m so glad someone noticed because I AM NOT THAT SMART!
 As I’ve mentioned before, when I write something of this nature, I’ve learned how to link up with my Higher Resources and THEY are very smart indeed.
 They’re the ones with the depth and breadth; especially because they are so numerous, they cover many areas of expertise.
 It’s their “frequency” that you may sense in my writing.
 (Other times, well, only I can take the blame for that stuff.)

-Still—so many of you have likewise spent time in such study and preparation.
+Many of you have likewise spent time in such study and preparation.
 I’m pretty sure of that.
 Otherwise, why would you be reading this now?
 And why would some of you notice that there’s more here than a single mind should have acquired in a single lifetime?
 And really, if you look at the words I’ve used, they seem pretty ordinary.
 Casual, in fact.
 But lurking behind them are often Minds of a development more advanced than we’re accustomed to associating with on this planet.
 At least, in our day-to-day experience.

 Okay, enough of that.
 I’m guessing we’ll come back to it later on in this blog, many times.
 But my CoAuthors don’t like a lot of personal attention, name-dropping, and such.
 No one here wants to set up shop and become a frequently-sought-out guru or anything.
 So on to Rabbits and other “animal totems.”

-It’s actually not a different subject, because the underlying energy principle in the subject of animal totems is the same principle of “frequency and harmonics” that guides my association with higher Minds, Teachers, CoAuthors, whatever you wish to call the millions of members of the benevolent brotherhood of Beings with whom I associate.
+Rabbit totem is not actually not a different subject, because the underlying energy principle in the subject of animal totems is the same principle of “frequency and harmonics” that guides my association with higher Minds, Teachers, CoAuthors, whatever you wish to call the millions of members of the benevolent brotherhood of Beings with whom I associate.
 It’s also the same principle people are striving to understand with all their laws, secrets, and attractions, if you know what I mean.

 If you were walking in the woods and a large tree limb crashed down in front of you, missing by mere inches, you’d find it very significant, wouldn’t you?
 Aren’t you the kind of person who would, after recovering your breath, stop and ponder?
 You’d wonder, “What if I’d been a little bit faster?”
 Or even, “What powers of goodness kept me from colliding with that limb, or that limb from colliding with me?”
 In my way of thinking, it would be almost inhuman not to have such wonderings.